stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 * approval
 * note that

 Why?
-This saves an enormous amount of time.
+This saves everybody an enormous amount of time.
 Not only for your recipients, but also for you when coming back to check what you have asked, assigned or provided to others.

 _Example #1_